Retzilience/aSyphon/README.md

 aSyphon provides a simple model:

 - **Inputs → hub sink**: You select one or more inputs and connect them into the `asyphon` sink.
 - **Hub monitor → outputs**: You select one or more output sinks and connect the hub’s monitor ports to them.
+This is optional, everything you input to aSyphon will be streaming audio to it even if it is not connected to an output.
+(You can capture audio directly from the aSyphon sink on OBS without having to connect an output, for example).
 - **Apply = commit**: aSyphon does not “live edit” links.
 It stages intent and applies it by creating/removing PipeWire links via `pw-link`.

 The practical result is a persistent “bus” you can treat as an internal audio junction: throw things into it, then decide where they go.